3s1d/tweety/readme.md

 You can build it on your own or buy it in our shop and modify it as you like.

 ## Operation

+### Turn on
 Press the button until you here a short beep.
 Release the button within in 3 seconds and Tweety turns on.
-You will here the welcome sound, followed by 0.5sec and the battery state:
+You will here the welcome sound, followed by 0.5sec pause and the battery state:
 - 2 beeps: Battery is good
 - 1 beep: Battery is okay
 - no beep: You should consider changing the battery

+### Turn off
+Press the button until you hear the bye sound.
+Release the button.

-## Configuration
+### Configuration
 The sink tone can be switched on or off.
 Remove the battery.
 Press and hold the button while re-inserting the coin cell.
 Release the button.
 - 2 beeps: sink tone on